Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 Of course with the news of the new engine I had to celebrate my good fortune.
 One of the ways I do that is by cooking.
 Suppertime is special aboard Seaweed as I try to make each evening meal an event.
-You see, if I were having company of course I'd want to make it lovely.
-Since you'd go all out for a relative coming over, why not do the same for yourself?
+You see, if I were having company of course I would want to make it lovely.
+Since you too would go all out for a relative coming over, I do the same for myself.
 It lifts my spirits to realize that with a tiny bit of extra effort I can enjoy a sumptuous feast that looks nice and tastes great.

-What's the secret you may ask?
+What is the secret you may ask?
 Magazines!
-Yes, the ladies magazines always have recipes and I make it a point of picking one recipe to attempt with each mag-rag read.
-Some are disasters and usually all require a bit of modification since I'm dealing with refrigeration (power supply) issues and such.
+Yes, the ladies magazines always have recipes and I make it a point of picking one recipe to attempt with each mag-rag (magazine) read.
+Some are disasters and usually all require a bit of modification since I am dealing with refrigeration (power supply) issues and such.

-One of my successful transformations is Peachy Chicken.
-It's easy -- let me share with you how to do it.
-You're familiar I hope with the kid's lunchbox cups of fruit sold at about four for a couple dollars?
-Generally I keep mandarin oranges and peaches in my ship stores as the amount in a container is satisfactory and leftovers without a reefer (aka refrigerator) don't do well.
+One of my successful transformations from magazine recipe to dinette table is Peachy Chicken.
+This is quick and easy to make.
+Let me share with you how to do it.
+You are familiar I hope with the kid's lunchbox cups of fruit sold at about four for a couple dollars?
+Generally I keep mandarin oranges and peaches in my ship stores as the amount in a container is satisfactory and leftovers without a reefer (aka refrigerator) do not do well.

 So, in your pan add a bit of butter, then open one of the peach cups.
 Drain out approximately half the juice.
-Add your piece of chicken (I skinned and de-boned a chicken thigh) plus some scallions and saute, flipping repeatedly until the chicken is almost done.
-I had to add a bit of water so it could cook without sticking/burning.
-When it's at that point of near perfection, dump in the rest of the juice and peaches.
-Within a couple minutes the peaches will "cook" too (think peach pie) and you're done.
-You'll have some scrumptious broth too.
+Add your piece of chicken (I skinned and de-boned a chicken thigh) plus some scallions and saute (fry), flipping repeatedly until the chicken is almost done.
+I had to add a bit of water so my bird could cook without sticking/burning.
+When the chicken is at that point of near perfection, dump in the rest of the juice and peaches.
+Within a couple minutes the peaches will "cook" too (think peach pie) and you are done.
+You will have some scrumptious broth too.

 Meanwhile, on my other burner I cooked rice.
 Because I am the world's worst rice cooker, years ago I gave up on the standard stuff and went over to parboiled version.
-It cooks wonderfully (doesn't stick, stays fluffy, keeps it's body so to speak) and, well, I like it.
+That cooks wonderfully for me, doesn't stick, stays fluffy, and, well, I like it.

-With the addition of a few cherry tomatoes (on sale) and a small container of fresh lentil sprouts, I had a fabulous, healthy meal.
+With the addition of a few cherry tomatoes (on sale) and a small container of fresh grown lentil sprouts, I have a fabulous, healthy meal.
 The only thing missing was company.

 When aboard your boat and company's coming, what's on the menu?